CIS3296SoftwareDesignF21/prj-05-discordbot/README.md

 6. run ```npm install -g nodemon``` to install node dev.
 Dependencies
 7. Navigate into the folder entitled, "commands" and run ```node deploy-commands.js``` to register the commands with your Discord bot/server.
 8. run ```node .``` or ```node index.js``` to start the bot

-# Setting up the bot
-0. `npm install` in the landing_page folder and run the auth webserver (`node landing_page/app.js`)
-1. Run the /canvas_auth command from the discord interface
-2. Follow along with the prompts and share your canvas token and canvas url
-3. You are authenticated!

 # Week 1 Tasks
 [week1.md](/weekly_readme/week1.md)